translating-science/rust-smart-fhir/README.md

 The `/` endpoint is the endpoint that a FHIR application would redirect to, after launching your application.
 At this point, your application will have the necessary credentials to access data using FHIR.

-At present, we are using the (included) `fhir-client` javascript libraries to start the SMART authorization sequence, and to request data using FHIR.
-Over the next few commits, we will migrate to a fully Rust-based implementation.

 ### Deployment architecture